 I’m a very science-minded person, and one of the things that really grates my rutabagas is when people make things up and call it science.
-In particular, I’m not impressed with made-up vibrations, and especially the made-up idea of vibrating thoughts, law of attraction style.
-Somehow, the notion of essential oils vibrating flew under my radar until I stumbled across a pin recently on Pinterest.
+In particular, I’m not impressed with pseudoscientific made-up vibrations, and especially the made-up idea of vibrating thoughts, law of attraction style.
+Somehow, the notion of essential oil frequencies and “high vibration” oils flew under my radar until I recently stumbled across a pin on Pinterest.

 Once I started looking, I discovered that this notion seems pretty well established in certain circles.
 And, like the law of attraction, it claims to be based in science, when it’s just not.